Subhocr07/video-call/README.md

 - Screen Sharing

 ## Installation
-### Clone
-- Clone this repo to your local machine using `https://github.com/Hyunse/video-group-meeting.git`

 ### Setup

 **Client**

 > Move to client folder, update and install this package

 <pre>
   <code>
     /* Install */